 We rented “The Charlton” Sprinter from @gocamp_rentals for 3 days and made our way down the Oregon Coast, stopping at Cannon Beach, Nehalem, Tillamook, Tillicum and Reedsport.
 IT WAS EPIC!!!
 Our van had everything we needed for a comfortable stay, including an induction oven for cooking, a king size bed, mini refrigerator, sheets and towels, a french press, kitchen tools, campfire chairs and even head lamps for late night campground walks!

-I couldn’t have imagined experiencing Oregon any other way and wish we had even more time in the van.
+I couldn’t have imagined experiencing the Oregon coast in a camper van any other way and wish we had even more time.
 Upon pickup, we got the chance to meet the sweet owners who spent 6 months building out the inside – custom cabinetry and all! 😍 You can’t beat a car rental AND accommodation all wrapped up into one! 🚙 🌲 With that being said, this post kicks off a look inside our trip in this INCREDIBLE state.
 Here we go!

 We started our first day in Portland with Stumptown coffee by the river.
 I wasn’t expecting to see so much beautiful foliage around town.
 It was such a treat!
 Also, the lattes at Stumptown were SO GOOD.
 Probably the best coffee we had on the trip (and we had a loooooot of coffee).